 Sustainability

-Initiatives Toward Carbon Neutrality
+Initiatives toward Carbon Neutrality

-The NGK Group has been making steady progress toward achieving the CO2 emissions reduction targets of our Fifth 5-Year Environmental Action Plan following the NGK Group Environmental Vision, by creating and implementing annual plans.
+The NGK Group has been making steady progress toward achieving the CO2 emissions reduction targets of our fifth 5-Year Environmental Action Plan following the NGK Group Environmental Vision, by creating and implementing annual plans.

-As a result of our energy conservation efforts, CO2 emissions were reduced by 15,000 metric tons.
-Furthermore, thanks to the installation of photovoltaic power generation systems within the NGK Group, the procurement of renewable energy, and switching to carbon neutral LNG*, we achieved our target of bringing down our CO2 emissions in FY2022 to a total of 560,000 metric tons.
+As a result, we were able to reduce our CO2 emissions by 31,000 metric tons.
+Moreover, thanks to initiatives to install photovoltaic power generation systems photovoltaic power generation systems at facilities within the NGK Group, procure renewable energy, and switch to carbon neutral LNG*, we were able to meet our target with 560,000 metric tons of CO2 emissions in FY2023.

 Carbon neutral LNG is a type of LNG considered to have no CO2 emissions because the emissions it releases are offset using CO2 credits.